-Although the original Press-Schechter model is founded on an important physical insight, it turns out to be profitable to rephrase the problem in an entirely different way.
-This provides two benefits: first, it yields a much more satisfying derivation of the factor of two correction, and second, it provides a number of new insights into the spatial distribution and histories of dark matter halos.
+Although the original Press-Schechter model is founded on an important physical insight, it turns out to be profitable to rephrase the problem in an entirely different way.8 This provides two benefits: first, it yields a much more satisfying derivation of the factor of 2 correction, and second, it provides a number of new insights into the spatial distribution and histories of dark matter halos.

-In particular, the Press-Schechter formalism makes no attempt to describe the correlations amongst halos or between different mass scales.
+In particular, the Press-Schechter formalism makes no attempt to describe the correlations among halos or between different mass scales.
 For example, while it can generate a distribution of halos at two different epochs, it says nothing about how particular halos in one epoch are related to those in the second.
 For many applications, we would like some method to predict, at least statistically, the growth of individual halos via accretion and mergers.
-Even restricting ourselves to spherical collapse, such a model would have to utilize the full spherically-averaged density profile around a particular point.
+Even restricting ourselves to spherical collapse, such a model would have to utilize the full spherically averaged density profile around a particular point.
 The potential correlations between the mean overdensities at different radii make the statistical description substantially more difficult.

-The excursion set formalism seeks to describe the statistics of halos by considering the statistical properties of $\delta_M$ , the average overdensity within some spherical window of characteristic mass M, as a function of M (or equivalently R).
-While the Press-Schechter model depends only on the Gaussian distribution of overdensity for one particular M, the excursion set considers all M as a set.
-Again the
+The excursion set formalism seeks to describe the statistics of halos by considering the statistical properties of δ_M , the average overdensity within some spherical window of characteristic mass M, as a function of M (or, equivalently, R).
+While the Press-Schechter model depends only on the Gaussian distribution of overdensity for one particular M, the excursion set approach considers all M as a set.
+Again, the connection between a value of the linear regime δ_M and the final state is made via the spherical collapse solution so that there is a critical value $\delta{\rm crit}(z)$ of δ_M that is required for a halo to virialize at a redshift z.